ssamot/ssamot.github.io/content/posts/contraliber.md

 description = "Depopulation"
 +++

 Quite often it seems to me that the modern left (of the liberal sort) has lost its ways completely.
-It has dissociated itself from the material basis of reality to such an extend it can do nothing more then quietly complain as life happens.
+It has dissociated itself from the material basis of reality to such an extent it can do nothing more then quietly complain as life happens.
 It wishes for a world that cannot exist.
 See here:

 [Without enough Latvians, we won’t be Latvia’: eastern Europe’s shrinking population](https://www.theguardian.com/world/2022/nov/16/latvia-baltic-population-demographic-crisis)